2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Feinberg School of Medicine

-Investigating the role of the progesterone pathway in breast cancer causation, prevention, and treatment.
+Investigating the role of the progesterone pathway in breast cancer causation, prevention, and potential treatment.

-In preclinical studies, Dr. Khan found that the anti-progesterone drug telapristone decreases tumor formation in a laboratory model, and that the related drug ulipristal acetate (UPA) does the same in a model of BRCA1-deficient breast cancer.
+Dr. Khan found that the anti-progesterone drug telapristone decreases tumor formation in a laboratory model, and that the related drug ulipristal acetate (UPA) does the same in a model of BRCA1-deficient breast cancer.
 Moreover, the preventive effect was related to the suppression of hormone signaling as well as the suppression of inflammation.
-Laboratory studies have been conducted to determine if a combination of UPA and an anti-inflammatory drug can reduce breast tumor formation.
-Preliminary analysis reveals the combination as a promising alternative to single therapies.
+Laboratory studies found that the combination of UPA plus an anti-inflammatory drug can reduce breast tumor formation and suggests the combination is a promising alternative to single therapies.
+In parallel, Dr. Khan has engineered and tested a unique drug delivery system, a nanoparticle called Z-ENX-TE.
+In the last year, her team demonstrated that the delivery system achieved strong drug uptake in breast tissue models with minimal effects to surrounding areas.

 Seema A. Khan, MD is Professor of Surgery in the Feinberg School of Medicine at Northwestern University, and the Bluhm Family Professor of Cancer Research.
 She is the Co-Leader of the Cancer Prevention Research Program at the Robert H. Lurie Comprehensive Cancer Center.
 Her research focuses on applying biomarker knowledge to improve breast cancer risk stratification and develop preventive interventions for high-risk women.
 Her research is funded by the NIH (NCI), The Breast Cancer Research Foundation, the Avon Foundation, and the Susan G. Komen Foundation.